AnandhuAsokan/Anandhu906/README.md

 ### MashupStack | Kerala, India

-* Developed OTT platforms and management systems
+* Worked on OTT platforms and management systems
-* Worked on frontend + backend development
+* Assisted frontend & backend development
-* Participated in API integrations and optimization
+* Participated in API integrations and testing
+* Supported optimization and reporting workflows

 ---